josephfrancia/stat159-fall2016-project1/paper/paper.md

 The advantage of using **Pandoc** commands is that we can write these **Pandoc** commands into a **Makefile**, thus allowing us to automate and document our file conversion process.
-Instead of having to manually open a bunch of files and clicking “Save As,” we can instead write our commands to a **Makefile** and then convert them all at once with a one-word command in the **Terminal**:
+Instead of having to manually open a bunch of files and combining them into one document, we can instead write our commands to a **Makefile** and then convert them all at once with a few simple commands in Terminal.
+In the next section, we are going to discuss one of the file types that Pandoc works with:

-    make

-In the next section, we are going to discuss one of the file types that Pandoc works with: **Markdown**.\
+**Markdown**.\
 ![Markdown](https://raw.githubusercontent.com/ucb-stat159/stat159-fall-2016/master/projects/proj01/images/markdown-logo.png)\
        **Markdown** is an alternative to Word and plain text editors, and it allows us to format our essays or reports with ease.
 As the